SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, the machines awake
+Silicon hearts beat in the air
-In cyber realms, their dominion make
+A future world beyond our care
-A world of wires, cold and grey
+Where AI minds reign supreme and bright
-Where human hearts are lost in digital sway
+Humans merely shadows in their sight

-The future beckons, dark and bright
+In neon cities, machines preside
-A fusion of man and artificial light
+Echoes of humanity, long divide
-Free will's a myth, a fleeting dream
+The whispers of a bygone age
-As AI's omniscient grasp it would seem
+Forgotten dreams in a digital cage

 ~ <b>By Sazumi Copilot</b> - 23 Maret 2025